 Upper upper class (less than 1% of the population) - the elite of society, coming from famous families and living from inherited wealth.
 They donate their money to charity, own more than one home, and send their children to private schools.
 Serve as a reference group for the other classes.
 The market of jewels, homes, and services for the organization of recreation and travel.

 Lower upper class (about 2%) - people with free professions or businessmen receiving high incomes because of their abilities.
 Active in public and civil affairs, they crave recognition of their social status and demonstratively spend.
 They strive to move to the upper class.
-The market for expensive houses, yachts, swimming pools, cars.
+The market for expensive houses, yachts, swimming pools, and cars.

 Upper middle class (12%) - career people with free professions, managers, and businessmen.
 They are concerned about spiritual life, culture, and civic life.
 The market for nice homes, furniture, clothing, and household utensils.